 At one point, Cleveland fans would have probably traded him for a couch.
 That’s how bad things got in Brownsville.
 Tim Couch was drafted first overall and was doomed from the get-go.
 His career record was awful and Couch never managed to throw more than 18 touchdowns in a season.
 But he did manage to get sacked the most in the NFL his rookie and throw a ton of picks.

 What he’s thinking at this exact moment: “How did that safety catch the ball?
 I actually listened to coach and read the defense perfectly.
 Where did this man come from?
+Hold up, time out.
 This was supposed to be my comeback year.
 New year, new Jimmy.
 I’m a prodigy, a star.
 Why can’t I stop sucking?
 Get your head in the game, Jim.”

 The arrogance is high with this one.
 Again, another Notre Dame quarterback who received way too much attention was surprise second-round pick Jimmy Clausen.
 Jimmy, who thought he was much better than he was, finished his career with an alarming 1-13 record, seven touchdowns, and 14 interceptions.
 There’s no sugarcoating it: Jimmy sucked.

 What he’s thinking at this exact moment: “So this is it.
 Alone on a bench.
 Three picks, no touchdowns, and another loss.
 My teammates hate me.
 My coaches have no faith in me.
 And the city probably wants me traded to Cleveland, where my career can peacefully wither away.”